White Island erupting: One dead and the toll expected to rise

 The captain of the ship has told passengers that a group of guests and one crew member was on the island.

-He told passengers on-board that they're waiting on information from the government to see what's happened, a passenger said.
+He told passengers on board that they're waiting on information from the Government to see what's happened, a passenger said.

 The cruise ship will not leave the port until the missing passengers return.